ORIC Conference 2023 Tbilisi

 2nd Session

-2-2.30 pm Dr Elena Narinskaya
+2-2.30 pm Dr Eka Tchkoidze

 2.30-3.00 pm Dr Alessia Brombin

-Interpreting scripture through Chrysostom’s lens: john Chrysostom’s path to divine reconciliation
+Interpreting Scripture through Chrysostom’s lens: John Chrysostom’s path to divine reconciliation

-3-3.30 pm Dr Guram Lursmanashvili
+3- 3.30 pm Dr Guram Lursmanashvili

 George the Hagiorite and his contribution to Georgian biblical studies